Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/11_appendix.md

 These tolerances reduce false alarms by ~3.1x compared to NEDC OVERLAP.

-### C.3 Native OVERLAP Validation
+### C.3 Implementation Validation
-Our Python implementation achieved perfect parity with NEDC binary:
+We developed a native Python implementation of any-overlap scoring and verified perfect parity with NEDC OVERLAP:
 - Identical TP/FP/FN counts across all 865 files
 - Matching sensitivity: 45.63%
 - Matching FA/24h: 26.89
 - Validates our evaluation pipeline integrity

+This implementation is retained for validation purposes but not reported separately to avoid redundancy.

 ## D. Dataset Statistics